sharetribe/flex-docs/src/docs/concepts-api-sdk/rate-limiting/index.md

 published: true
 ---

-Starting in January 2023, Marketplace API and Integration API will feature new rate limits in dev and test environments.
-In addition, Integration API will feature new concurrency limits in dev and test environments and, eventually, in live environments.
+Starting in January 2023, Marketplace API and Integration API feature new rate limits in dev and test environments.
+In addition, Integration API features new concurrency limits in dev and test environments and, eventually, in live environments.

 <extrainfo title="What are rate limits and concurrency limits?">